jboss-developer/jboss-eap-quickstarts/cmt/README.md

 System requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.
+The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.2.5 or later.
-See [Configure Maven for JBoss EAP 7](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-Use of EAP7_HOME
+Use of ${jboss.home.name}
 ---------------

-In the following instructions, replace `EAP7_HOME` with the actual path to your JBoss EAP installation.
-The installation path is described in detail here: [Use of EAP7_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP7_HOME.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
+The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).

-Start the JBoss EAP Server with the Full Profile
+Start the ${product.name} Server with the Full Profile
 ---------------

-1. Open a command prompt and navigate to the root of the JBoss EAP directory.
+1. Open a command prompt and navigate to the root of the ${product.name} directory.
 2. The following shows the command line to start the server with the full profile:

-        For Linux:   EAP7_HOME/bin/standalone.sh -c standalone-full.xml
+        For Linux:   ${jboss.home.name}/bin/standalone.sh -c standalone-full.xml
-        For Windows: EAP7_HOME\bin\standalone.bat -c standalone-full.xml
+        For Windows: ${jboss.home.name}\bin\standalone.bat -c standalone-full.xml

 Build and Deploy the Quickstart